heathcliff26/cerberus-mergeguard/README.md

 ### CLI Args
 ```
 $ cerberus-mergeguard help
-cerberus-mergeguard github bot for guarding pull request merges

-Usage:
-  cerberus-mergeguard [flags]
+Guard PRs from merging until all triggered checks have passed

-  cerberus-mergeguard [command]
+Usage: cerberus-mergeguard [OPTIONS] <COMMAND>

-Available Commands:
+Commands:
-  completion  Generate the autocompletion script for the specified shell
-  help        Help about any command
+  server   Run the bot and listen for webhook events on /webhook
+  create   Create a new pending status check for a commit
+  refresh  Refresh the state of the status check of a commit
+  status   Check the status of a commit
-  version     Print version information and exit
+  version  Print the version and exit

-Flags:
-  -c, --config string   Config file to use
-      --env             Expand enviroment variables in the config file
-  -h, --help            help for cerberus-mergeguard
+  help     Print this message or the help of the given subcommand(s)

+Options:
-      --log string      Override the log level given in the config file
+      --log <LOG>        Log level to use, overrides the level given in the config file

-Use "cerberus-mergeguard [command] --help" for more information about a command.
+  -c, --config <CONFIG>  Path to the config file [default: /config/config.yaml]
+  -h, --help             Print help
 ```

 ### Image location